C0MPAQ/antigay-2016/README.md

 # Drawbacks

-Well, the false positive rate is about 80% - so basically Antigay-2016 sucks like fuck and it is hardly usable.
+Well ... the false positive rate is about 80%, and it takes like 5 seconds to scan a dozen pictures ... so basically Antigay-2016 sucks and it is hardly usable.

 Though, maybe in the future, better caffe models can be used.
 Don't miss: Antigay-2017!